danieljdenman/NSPbootcamp/Installation and package management.md

 ### We should be good for the couple of days of python fun in bootcamp.
 Of course, we can always add packages later as we need them, using a terminal and ```conda install name_of_my_package```or ```pip install name_of_my_package```

-### One more thing - Github Desktop or VS Code git management.
+### One more thing - Github Desktop or VS Code or command line git management.
+We will start the later session with a short introduction to version/source contol with git, includig a walkthrough of how to use it to get the Introductory and independent content for the course.